 “The Mask of Matches Malone!” – Written by Gail Simone

-We open on Batman, attempting to foil Catwoman’s latest heist… although more flirting occurs than foiling it seems.
+We open on Batman, attempting to foil Catwoman’s latest heist… although more flirting occurs than foiling.
 Black Canary and Huntress arrive on the scene as well and are… well, a little put off by Batman’s brazen displays of affection for the Cat and jealous cat-fights ensue between the three girls.

 Two-Face wanders in during all their bickering and manages to make off with the same item Catwoman was originally there to steal; a cloak which grants its wearer “nine lives”.
 As it turns out, Two-Face plans to auction off this cloak to Gotham’s underworld.
 Batman, Black Canary, Catwoman and Huntress decide to go undercover, infiltrate the auction and retrieve the cloak.
 Batman takes on his Matches Malone persona to do so and during the ensuing fight at the auction he becomes afflicted with amnesia.